 With the breed knowledge that we have so far it seems that there are absolutely no signs of temperament change due to the long haired gene.
 These dogs are just as sweet and gentle as their siblings.
 This is why they make such great family dogs.

-Should You Invest in a Long Haired Rott?
+Should you get a Long Haired Rottie?

 I would definitely recommend this dog to you.
 If you are a fan of long haired dogs, you love Rottweilers, the long haired Rottweiler will be the perfect addition to your family.